-661a/861a, 3-D Form and Materials.
+661a/861a,3-D Form and Materials.
 3 credits.
 This course examines the ways in which the understanding and perception of objects and the spaces they define is conditioned by the materials from which they are fabricated.
 It is assumed that specific materials privilege specific forms and that the visual and material properties of objects are intimately connected.
 Technical notebooks, exercises, and a final project are required.
 Each student is required to study one material in the depth allowed by a term's work.
-Kent Bloomer, coordinator; Paul Brouard, Victoria Casasco, Christopher Mahoney, Edward Parker, Dean Sakamoto.
+Kent Bloomer, coordinator; Paul Brouard, Susan Farricielli, Christopher Mahoney, Edward Parker, Dean Sakamoto.

 701a, Modern Architecture.
 3 credits.
 Architecture and urbanism from about 1876 to the present, with emphasis on the work of the great modern architects, and the contemporary revival of vernacular and classical architecture and American planning traditions.
 Vincent Scully.
-(Not offered in 2002-2003.
-HSAR 310, Building Modern Society will substitute for 2002-2003.)

-801a, Introduction to Visual Studies: Formal Analysis.
+801a,Introduction to Visual Studies: Formal Analysis.
 3 credits.
 This course studies the object of architecture - canonical buildings in the history of architecture - not through the lens of reaction and nostalgia but through a filter of contemporary thought.
 The emphasis is on learning how to see and to think architecture by a method that can be loosely called "formal analysis."
 Beginning with the Renaissance, the analyses move through history and conclude with examples of high modernism and postmoderism.
 Reading assignments and one formal analysis are assigned each week.
 Peter Eisenman.